 They’d be great for entertaining or brunch as they’re easy for guests to snag one or two of and pair with something more substantial.
 They’d also be fun for kids because they’re minis + totally ideal for eating with your hands.
 Not that I tried or anything…

 But really, if it’s just you and you’re dying for a sopapilla but don’t want to fry anything, this will satisfy that craving.
 There’s practically no Mexican dessert desire that these little super fluffy cinnamon pancakes doused with butter + honey can’t fulfill.

-What you need to know about these pancakes is:
+What you need to know about these pancakes is they:

 Aresuper easy to make.